 Although South America’s various wars barely make it into US history books, they led to a wealth of military records.
 Because FamilySearch has microfilmed few of these, however, they can be tricky to get.
 You’ll typically have to contact the country’s military archive.

 In Brazil, military records begin about 1750.
 Beyond information about an ancestor’s military career, they usually include his age, birthplace, residence, occupation, physical description and family members.
 You’re more likely to find such details about an officer than an enlisted man.

 Military records in Peru, which was involved in a series of conflicts and battles from the 1500s to as late as 1942, begin about 1550.
 Most are at the country’s national archives, historical military archives, and national library in Lima.
 You’ll need to know the unit your ancestor served in, which you might be able to guess based on his hometown when he was of age to serve.

 Most records for the Argentine military are at that country’s Army Historical Archives (Archivo Historico del Ejercito).
 The provincial archives may also have some of these records as well.
 The FHL has some provincial records; check the FamilySearch catalog.
 For Chile, look for military records at its national archives.

 Cemetery websites have expanded to include South America, although coverage varies by country.
-Find A Grave has a large collection of transcriptions from Argentina and Brazil, with more modest entries for Bolivia, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.
-Select the country name at <findagrave.com/cgi-bin/fg.cgi?page=cs> to see the list for each.
+Find a Grave has a large collection of transcriptions from Argentina and Brazil, with more modest entries for Bolivia, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.
+Select the country name on the South American cemeteries page to see a list of cemeteries with records.

 Whatever you learn about your South American ancestors, you’ll discover a rich history and culture that those of us in North America too often overlook.
 With a little effort, your family’s history in South America can be preserved long after the Olympic flame is doused.